panther-labs/panther-analysis/STYLE_GUIDE.md

 # panther-analysis Style Guide

+This style guide highlights essential best practices for writing python rules and alert metadata.
+For a more detailed guide, visit [Writing Python Detections](https://docs.panther.com/detections/rules/python) in the Panther documentation.

 ## Metadata best practices

-### RuleID, Filename and DisplayName
+### RuleID, Filename, and DisplayName

-- RuleID, Filename, and DisplayName should all be similar to one another.
-A good litmus test is: If you have the RuleID, would you be able to identify the related Python file (its Filename), and vice versa?
+- `RuleID`, `Filename`, and `DisplayName` should all be similar to one another.
+A good litmus test is: If you have the `RuleID`, would you be able to identify the related Python file (its `Filename`), and vice versa?
-- RuleID should start with the LogType identifier followed by a `.`
+- `RuleID` should start with the log type identifier followed by a `.`

 Example:
 ```yaml